mpram/IoT_Academy/Month_1/Day_3/README.md

 #### How to use Azure Advisor

-- To access your Azure Advisor, sign into Azure portal at https://portal.azure.com
+Step 1: To access your Azure Advisor, sign into Azure portal at https://portal.azure.com
 - Type Advisor in the Search bar and select Advisor from the drop-down menu.
 You will get a view of recommendations for cost optimizing, security, reliability, operational excellence, performance etc.

  ![](2020-12-24-13-01-03.png)

-- SInce, I have 9 recommendations in Security, I will click on it and see the recommendations
+Step 2: Since, I have 9 recommendations in Security, I will click on it and see the recommendations

 ![](2020-12-24-13-03-08.png)